Master hexagonal architecture in Rust

 We have the same issue with the database at 2

-, where we shackle our main function to one particular, third-party implementation of an Sqlite client.
-We then make things much worse by flowing this concrete representation – an imported struct outside our control – through the whole application.
+function to one particular, third-party implementation of an Sqlite client.
+Next, we make things so much worse by flowing this concrete representation – an imported struct entirely outside our control – through the entire application.
 See how we pass sqlite

 into axum as a field of AppState